-Celeste Khumalo is a 26 year old effervescent power house who hails from Johannesburg, South Africa.
+Celeste Khumalo is an effervescent power house who hails from Johannesburg, South Africa.
 She is an individual that thrives in the entertainment industry as an actress, model and brand ambassador and MBA student.
-She’s affectionately known as Bulelwa on one of the South Africa’s top soapies with 9million viewers - Generations The Legacy, she played Linda on The Queen, Kholwa on the record-breaking online hit tv series The Girl from St Agnes a Showmax original, as well as record breaking South African first Netflix original series Shadow.
+She’s affectionately known as Bulelwa on one of South Africa’s top soapies with 9million viewers - Generations The Legacy, she played Linda on The Queen, Kholwa on the record-breaking online hit tv series, The Girl from St Agnes a Showmax original directed by Cindy Lee and Catharine Cooke, as well as record-breaking South African first Netflix original series Shadow.

 Celeste was the September 2019 Cover Star for Glamour Magazine South Africa.